 By several measures, more Americans are retiring overseas

 Perhaps more relevant are figures on Social Security payments going to individuals residing outside the US.
-In March 2018, 672,000 people received Social Security or SSI (Supplemental Security Income) payments in foreign countries.
-Although this figure is minuscule in comparison to total beneficiaries (68 million), it’s growing.
+In June 2019, 692,000 people received Social Security or SSI (Supplemental Security Income) payments in foreign countries.
+Although this figure is minuscule in comparison to total beneficiaries (64 million in June 2019), it’s growing.

 Compound annual growth 2001-16 for US Social Security benefit dollars paid out in foreign countries was 6.1%, compared to 5.6% for benefits paid out overall.
 The difference in growth rates is small, but the base is large.
 In 2016, Social Security paid out $652MM in total retiree benefits, $3.6MM of it in foreign countries.
 This is 1.5 times the amount paid out overseas in 2001.